strangerstudios/pmpro-events/readme.txt

 1. Once the plugin is active, it will automatically detect which events module to load for your site.
 1. Edit any event in your site to restrict access via the "Require Membership" meta box.
-1. Events will be display or be hidden from calendar (archive) view according to your settings under Memberships > Settings > Advanced Settings.
+1. Events will be displayed or hidden from calendar (archive) view according to your settings under Memberships > Settings > Advanced Settings.
 1. Event excerpts will be shown or hidden from non-members according to your settings under Memberships > Settings > Advanced Settings.

 == Frequently Asked Questions ==